What is the Halligan Water Supply Project?#

 The City owns enough water rights to fill the enlarged portion of the reservoir without purchasing any additional rights.
 This water currently flows downstream unused because there is no place to capture and store it for dry years.

 The additional water supply will come from winter and spring runoff during the high runoff months.
 Water will not be diverted for this project during the low-flow months and when water is scarce.
 As part of the project, the City will release minimum flows from the reservoir year-round, allowing for continual flows on the North Fork where it currently often runs dry.
-If expanded, the reservoir will only be drawn down significantly during prolonged drought.
+If expanded, the reservoir will be drawn down significantly only during prolonged drought.

 The City has a strong stewardship ethic that provides the foundation for the management of current and future water use in the Poudre Basin.
 That strong ethic has been a driving force throughout the permitting process, guiding decisions around environmental mitigation and benefits.

-Additionally, with so many water supply projects across Colorado right now, we have an advantage of being able to use the lessons learned from other organizations who are in or recently completed permitting.
+Additionally, with so many water supply projects across Colorado right now, we have the advantage of being able to use the lessons learned from other organizations who are in or recently completed permitting.
 We're taking into account what the surrounding communities have said and looking at how we can make this the best project to meet our community's needs.

-While all water supply projects have impacts, the best projects include environmental benefits that outweigh the impacts.
 Our focus on stewardship has guided decisions related to the Halligan Water Supply Project and has gained the project recognition as an “acceptable planned project” by Western Resource Advocates.